yastn/yastn/docs/source/mps/properties.rst

 --------

-The symmetry of the MPS or MPO is inherted from the symmetry of :meth:`yast.Tensor<yast.Tensor>`'s which form the matrix product.
-The symmetries of the tensors have to be consistent along virtual dimensions implying that the global MPS/MPO symmetry is a consequence of the local symmetry of :meth:`yast.Tensor<yast.Tensor>`.
+The symmetry of the MPS or MPO is inherted from the symmetry of :meth:`yastn.Tensor<yastn.Tensor>`'s which form the matrix product.
+The symmetries of the tensors have to be consistent along virtual dimensions implying that the global MPS/MPO symmetry is a consequence of the local symmetry of :meth:`yastn.Tensor<yastn.Tensor>`.

 Physical and virtual spaces
 ---------------------------

 MPS is built from tensors with single physical index and two virtual indices.
 MPO tenors have an additional physical index.
-The number of physical indices can be accessed through the property :code:`yast.tn.mps.MpsMps.nr_phys`.
+The number of physical indices can be accessed through the property :code:`yastn.tn.mps.MpsMps.nr_phys`.

 In case of MPS/MPO with no explicit symmetry, the virtual space :math:`V_{j,j+1}` for *j*-to-*j+1* bond is simple :math:`\mathbb{R}^{D_{j,j+1}}`